mrkndrwslmn/CMS/ADIUTOR_EARNINGS_ANALYSIS_AND_RECOMMENDATIONS.md

 ```

 **Purpose:**
+- `payment_type`: **CRITICAL** - Defines how THIS ADIUTOR earns (fixed_rate OR hourly_rate - mutually exclusive per assignment)
-- `fixed_rate_approved`: Admin has approved the project completion payment
+- `fixed_rate_approved`: Admin has approved this adiutor's completion payment (for fixed_rate assignments only)
-- `fixed_rate_approved_at`: When admin approved
+- `fixed_rate_approved_at`: When admin approved this adiutor's completion
-- `fixed_rate_approved_by`: Which admin approved
+- `fixed_rate_approved_by`: Which admin approved this adiutor's completion
-- `fixed_rate_paid`: Whether included in a payout and paid
+- `fixed_rate_paid`: Whether this adiutor's fixed payment was included in a payout
-- `fixed_rate_payout_id`: Links to the payout that included this payment
+- `fixed_rate_payout_id`: Links to the payout that included this adiutor's fixed payment

 ---

 #### B. Admin UI Changes

-**When assigning adiutor to project (CORRECTED):**
+**When assigning adiutor to project (CORRECTED - Per-Adiutor Exclusive Choice):**
 ```
 ┌─────────────────────────────────────┐
 │ Assign Adiutor                      │
 ├─────────────────────────────────────┤
 │ Adiutor: [Select Adiutor ▼]        │
 │                                     │
+│ PAYMENT METHOD (Choose ONE):        │
+│                                     │
-│ PROJECT FIXED RATE (Required)       │
+│ ○ Fixed Rate                        │
 │   └─ Agreed Rate: ₱[15,000.00]     │
-│    (Total payment for entire        │
+│      Total payment when project     │
+│      is completed.
+No time          │
-│     project regardless of tasks)    │
+│      tracking required.             │
 │                                     │
-│ TASK HOURLY RATE (Optional)         │
+│ ○ Hourly Rate (Time-tracked)        │
 │   └─ Hourly Rate: ₱[500.00] /hr    │
+│      Adiutor bills per hour         │
-│    (For time-tracked tasks)         │
+│      worked on tasks.               │
-│    ☐ Require time tracking for     │
+│      ☑ Require time tracking        │
-│       tasks in this project         │
 │                                     │
-│ Note: Project fixed rate and task   │
+│ ⚠️ You can only choose ONE method  │
-│ hourly earnings are separate.       │
+│    per project assignment.          │
 └─────────────────────────────────────┘
 ```

 **EXPLANATION:**
-- **Agreed Rate** = Fixed payment for completing the project
+- **Fixed Rate** = ONE payment for this adiutor's work (no time tracking needed)
-- **Hourly Rate** = Rate used for time-tracked tasks within the project
+- **Hourly Rate** = Multiple payments based on this adiutor's task time entries
-- Adiutor earns BOTH: fixed rate + task hourly earnings
-- These are tracked and approved separately
+- **Mutually Exclusive PER ADIUTOR**: Each adiutor uses only one method
+- **IMPORTANT:** Different adiutors on same project CAN use different methods
+- Tasks assigned to fixed-rate adiutors are for organization only (not billable individually)

 ---